NextCenturyCorporation/AIDA-Interchange-Format/infrastructure/README.md

 $ aws cloudformation delete-stack --stack-name aida-validation-network-stack
 ```

+*Note: When deleting the aida-validation-network-stack, the NAT gateway will take some time to delete completely.*

 ### Checking Stack Status

 To check the status of a stack that was submitted for creation or deletion, run the following command replacing <stack name> with the name of the stack that you are checking: